Visible and well protected on the eBike through the winter

 As it increasingly gets darker, it is important that eBikers are clearly visible to other road users.
-For bicycles and pedelecs (up to 25 km/h) the law requires: A headlamp and white front reflector, tail light with integrated reflector and red reflector, reflective strips on front and rear tyres or reflectors in the spokes and two yellow reflectors on the pedals.
+For this reason you should always make sure to use a headlamp and white front reflector, tail light with integrated reflector and red reflector, reflective strips on front and rear tyres or reflectors in the spokes and two yellow reflectors on the pedals.
 The intelligent COBI.Bike AmbiSense light system adjusts to the prevailing cycling situation with daytime riding, as well as dipped and high beam lights.
 In addition, bright clothes can help to attract attention.
 Reflectors, however, are still the most effective solution here: They increase your visibility significantly during winter and in the dark.

 2. Preparing your eBike for winter